 If you are reading this because you want to consider baptism for your child, the above is still crucial.
 Why?

 There are two facets that need exploring about baptism.
 For an adult wanting to be baptised, it is a response by them discovering a relationship with God through Jesus and then wanting to acknowledge that publicly.
 We do that by obeying Jesus’ request that we repent (turn away from the things that hurt others and God) and be baptised as His follower.
 In this case it is you saying at the start of your journey of faith that Jesus has become real and special to you and you want to begin something new with Him.
 Baptism signifies that you are joining with the community of believers known as the Church, His Church.
 The use of water at baptism is symbolic of dying, dying to our old life and then rising to a new one with Jesus.
 (The word “baptism” comes from the same Greek word in Jesus’ day that was used when a ship sank!)

-Patently, children cannot take these decisions in the same way as they are still young, but baptism is made available for both adults and children, so we need to look at the baptism of children from a different perspective.
+Patently, children cannot take these decisions in the same way as they are still young, but baptism in the Church of England is made available for both adults and children, so we need to look at the baptism of children from a slightly different perspective.
 Infant baptism happened in the Bible, but only in the context of a family of believers, not as individual children.

 Therefore this second perspective of baptism is about children being welcomed into the same community that their parents (and godparents somewhere in a faith community) are already a part of, the community they want to acknowledge as being important for the child, the community who acknowledge Jesus as the saviour of their lives and the world, His local and worldwide Church.

 This is why we don’t have baptisms at special services.
 They are always among the church family at our Sunday morning gathering where you or your child can be welcomed by the church family, your new family, locally and on behalf of the worldwide church.
 Because, whether the baptism is for an adult or a child, the faith of the adult must always have a foundation based in Jesus’ community for it to mean anything.